-In St. Columba’s, pupils must choose English, Maths, French or Spanish and Irish (unless exempt), and then are able to select from these additional, examined subjects: Applied Maths, Latin, History, Geography, Biology, Chemistry, Physics, Business, Economics, Art, Classical Studies, Music, Construction Studies, Design and Communication Graphics.
+In St. Columba’s, pupils must choose English, Maths, French or Spanish and Irish (unless exempt), and then are able to select from these additional, examined subjects: Applied Maths, History, Geography, Biology, Chemistry, Physics, Business, Economics, Art, Classical Studies, Music, Construction Studies, Design and Communication Graphics.

-Pupils also have one period of RE and SPHE a week and, depending on their main subject choices, may select one of the following to study for two periods per week: Advanced Maths, Agricultrural Science, LCVP, History of Art, Computer Studies, Geology, PE, Recreational Art.
+Pupils also have one period of RE and SPHE a week and, depending on their main subject choices, may select one of the following to study for two periods per week: Advanced Maths, Agricultural Science, LCVP, History of Art, Computer Studies, Geology, PE, Recreational Art.

 If applying for Irish third-level Colleges, six of the examined subjects above count towards ‘points’ in the national system run by the Central Applications Office.
 Places in Colleges and Universities are allocated centrally, successful applicants being those who achieve or exceed the relevant ‘points’ tariff for a particular course.